jscad/scad-api/README.md

 ## Usage

-this api is included by default in http://openjscad.org/ but you can also use it 'standalone'
+This package is included by default in [OpenJSCAD.org](http://openjscad.org/) but you can also use it 'standalone'.

 ```javascript
 const scadApi = require('@jscad/scad-api')